WHAT IS REIKI?

 Healing Art and Way of Being

-Reiki is a Japanese healing system that promotes balance, personal growth and quality of life.
+Reiki is a Japanese healing method that promotes balance, personal growth and quality of life.

 Healing means bringing mind, body, energy and environment back into balance and harmony, restoring the body's natural rhythm and equilibrium.
 A state of balance and harmony is what allows the body to self-heal.

 The practice of Reiki strengthens the mind/body connection.
 Through a deep relaxation process, it brings peace, clarity and vitality.
 It opens our heart by creating a deep sense of connection and harmony with life and the world around us.
 The system of Reiki does not involve any physical manipulation or the ingestion or application of any substances.
 The practice empowers by reminding us of our light, our authentic nature, who we truly are as a full human being, and by guiding us to live a more authentic, compassionate and meaningful life.
 The more we practice Reiki, the more we feel naturally connected with ourselves, others and the world, the easier we flow with life, living mindfully in balance and harmony.
 From that state of balance, we can also better support the healing of others and of the world around us.
 Reiki is essentially a way of being.

 - Improves Emotional Regulation

 - Provides a Deeper Sense of Peace, joy and Confidence

 - Supports Personal and Spiritual Growth